NikolaiT/incolumitas/content/Security/datacenter-ip-api.md

 As you can see from the example lookups above, sometimes the API gives additional meta data information for a specific IP address such as regional and data center information.

-## What cloud providers are supported?
+## What cloud providers are supported by the API?

 Currently, the API supports IP address ranges from the following [cloud providers](https://udger.com/resources/datacenter-list):